Particular/docs.particular.net/nservicebus/errors/subscribing-to-error-notifications.md

 ## Unsubscribing

-Since BusNotifications are global for the current endpoint it is also important to ensure no longer required subscriptions removed so as to nor unnecessarily impact performance.
+Since notifications are global for the current endpoint it is also important to ensure no longer required subscriptions removed so as to nor unnecessarily impact performance.

 In version 6 and higher this is done by detaching from the event.